Blog | HashiCorp

 HashiCorp tools continue to surge in adoption with more than a million downloads in the past year.
 The tools provide enterprise customers with common workflows through which they can develop, deploy, and schedule their infrastructure in a collaborative, scalable, and secure way.
 While well documented and easy to adopt, many organizers prefer an on-site instructor to discuss the features and best practices for using the tools.
 To codify these best practices and ensure that the tools are used properly and safely HashiCorp engineers have developed an official training curriculum.
 These trainings have been delivered by HashiCorp and have helped grow the community of expert-users, folks who truly know the inner workings of the HashiCorp tools.

 So far this year, over 500 individuals have completed HashiCorp trainings, many of which received certifications on one or more HashiCorp products (Vault, Terraform, Consul).
 As the adoption of HashiCorp continues to grow, so does the demand for training.
 In order to scale to meet the demand for training, HashiCorp is announcing our inaugural Training Partner Program.
 The Training Partner Program includes only a couple partners - who demonstrate expertise in HashiCorp products and technical training programs – allowing the program to be piloted and fine-tuned before being scaled out.
-We would like to offer a warm welcome to our inaugural Training Partners: Amazic and Forest Technologies!
+We would like to offer a warm welcome to our inaugural Training Partners: Amazic and ECS Digital!

 Sep 07 2016 Armon Dadgar